CleyFaye/boilerplate/README.md

 Simply run `npx grunt watch` to start the watcher.
 It is also configured to have a livereload server on port 35729.

+Webpack tasks can also be watched by manually running the `webpack:<target name>_watch` target in another terminal.

 ## Express application definition

 The express helper actually provide a single place to configure most of the